Webskillet/Action-Network-SDK/README.md

 # Action-Network-SDK

 simple php SDK for Action Network API v.
 2
 Version 1, December 2015

 author: [Jonathan Kissam](http://jonathankissam.com)

 This is not a full SDK for the Action Network API, it is merely intended to allow php-driven websites to push new supporters into a client's Action Network database, to pull lists of __petitions, forms, events and tags__, and to tag supporters and add them to petitions, forms, and events.

+## ActionNetwork class

 This SDK contains an ActionNetwork class, which creates an Action Network API connection controller.
 It has the following methods: